 What Is a Letter of Intent?

-The letter is written to loved ones or an executor of a will.
-It is designed to reduce the emotional burden of sorting through property, as they won’t need to decide to whom to give personal effects.
+The letter is a document written to loved ones or an executor of a will.
+It is designed to reduce the emotional burden of sorting through property, as those involved in settling your estate need to decide to whom to give personal effects.
 It may also outline last wishes, and it can also be a keepsake with personal messages.
 It frees loved ones to mourn and provides a small piece of comfort during a challenging time.